arjmandi/purple/README.md

 # Purple
-## Intro
-Purple is a vision paper, outlining a model to implement AGI.
+* A vision paper, outlining a model to implement AGI.*

 # Intelligence